 - The Spider Woman Strikes Back (1946) — Mario

 - House of Horrors (1946) — The Creeper

 - The Brute Man (1946) — The Creeper

 - Comic-Book Fantasy Casting: Characters that look like Hatton have appeared in Swamp Thing (as a psychic), The Rocketeer (as a homicidal former circus strongman) and Judge Dredd (a crooked lawyer).

 - Expy: His looks were copied for the brutish Lothar in The Rocketeer, and one of the aliens in Men in Black II.

-- Pretty Boy: Believe it or not, before he was afflicted with acromagely, he was this.◊ He was said to be quite the charmer and ladies' man, too.
+- Pretty Boy: Before he was afflicted with acromegaly, Hatton was boyishly good-looking.
+He was said to be quite the charmer and ladies' man, too.

 - Shell-Shocked Veteran: From The Great War.
 In fact, studio publicity claimed that his disfigurement was due to exposure to mustard gas on the Western front.

 - Typecasting: Due to his looks, most of Hatton's roles were thugs and murderers.

 - Ugly Guy, Hot Wife: His second wife Mae was a pretty blonde who met Hatton at a Gasparilla event in Tampa, and fell in love with him after a brief conversation.
 The two were, by all accounts, Happily Married and Mae strongly encouraged Rondo to pursue acting.